tomashbk/customer_segmentation_and_analysis/README.md

 # Customer segmentation and analysis

-This is a project for making customer segmentation through clusterization algorithms and analysis on a dataset from Kaggle (https://www.kaggle.com/datasets/imakash3011/customer-personality-analysis).
+This is a project for making customer segmentation through clustering algorithms and analysis on a dataset from Kaggle (https://www.kaggle.com/datasets/imakash3011/customer-personality-analysis).

 Inside `customer_segmentation_and_analysis.ipynb` you can find: